Home -> Practice Areas

 2. Document the scene.
 Take photos, gather witness names, and preserve your damaged gear.

-3. Obtain a police report.
+3. Obtain the police report from the accident.
 This is critical for establishing fault.
-Learn how to get your accident report.

 4. Notify your insurance company.
 But don’t give a recorded statement until you speak with a lawyer.